 When you go through a potentially life-ending or life-altering illness your priorities change.
 You learn that relationships trump to-do lists, projects, and personal agendas.

-Vance Havner shared valuable wisdom in Though I Walk Through the Valley, a little book that chronicles his wife’s illness, death, and his grief-filled days that followed: “Count no day unimportant if you still have each other, for the day will come when you would give everything for just one day, any ordinary day, you once shared together.”
+Vance Havner shared this valuable wisdom in his book that chronicles his wife’s illness, death, and his grief-filled days that followed: “Count no day unimportant if you still have each other, for the day will come when you would give everything for just one day, any ordinary day, you once shared together.”
+(Though I Walk Through the Valley)

 I learned in the valley that contentment is found in Christ.

-According to John Piper, God’s purpose for all Christian suffering is “more contentment in God and less satisfaction in the world.”
+I heard a preacher say that God’s purpose for Christian suffering is more contentment in God and less satisfaction in the world.
 If it takes a dark valley to learn that lesson, then praise God for the valley.

 Finally, I learned in the valley that God is there too.

 Nighttime in the ICU was the worst.
 Long, sleepless, uncomfortable nights.
-During one of those nights, in one of my worst and weakest moments, I lay in bed recalling some favorite Bible passages.
+During one such night in 2013, in one of my lowest and weakest moments, I lay in bed recalling my favorite Bible passages.
 I needed a word from God.
-My mind turned to Psalm 23 and I silently recited the words …
+My mind turned to Psalm 23 and silently I began to recite …

 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me … for you are with me … you are with me …

 What came next?
 For you are with me ….
 I couldn’t remember the next line.
 Likely a combination of heavy-duty pain-killers, fatigue, brain trauma, I couldn’t recall what came after for you are with me.
-I kept trying, for you are with me … for you are with me … for you are with me …, but my mind was blanking out.
+I kept trying, for you are with me … for you are with me …, but my mind was blanking out.